JettNguyen/Splitsy/README.md

 python main.py      #run the flask server
 ```

+-have to change host IP address in ReceiptScanner.js and have to set the correct tesseract path in python_ocr/main.py

 #### 4. Connect Your Device
 - Scan the QR code with Expo Go app